On the functoriality of the space of equivariant smooth $h$-cobordisms

 \section{$h$-cobordisms on manifolds with corners}

 In this section we define the space of $h$-cobordisms on a compact smooth $G$-manifold with corners.
-We also describe an extra structure that parallels the condition of a pseudoisotopy being {\mirror}.
-This will help us form ``polar'' stabilizations of $h$-cobordisms just as for pseudoisotopies.
+We also describe a homotopy-equivalent space of mirror $h$-cobordisms.
+As with pseudoisotopies, the additional mirror structure is used in creating ``polar'' stabilizations having good formal properties.